 Located a few miles south of Downtown Los Angeles, Masjid Bilal Islamic Center has a rich history and tradition that spans more than half a century.
-Formerly called Muhammad's Temple of Islam #27 and located at 5606 Broadway, the community has played an essential role in the growth of Muslims throughout the Southern California area.
+Located at 4016 S. Central Ave, the community has played an essential role in the growth of Muslims throughout the Southern California area.

-In 1971, Abdul-Karim Hasan was selected to lead the Muslim community.
-Under his leadership, the community would purchase its current property in May of 1973, which would help shape the dynamics for Islamic growth in the city.
+Since 1971, Imam Abdul-Karim Hasan has been the religious leader of this Muslim community.
+Under his leadership, the community purchased its current property in May of 1973, which would help shape the dynamics for Islamic growth in the city.

 During the 70's, Allah blessed Masjid Bilal's propagation efforts, which reached tens of thousands of Americans, including prominent city officials and some of the world's best-known celebrities, who attended our events.
 In 1974, Abdul Karim Hasan helped establish the State of California's first Muslim Prison Ministry program, becoming an official advisor to the Director of the California Department of Corrections, and was the first Muslim member of the State Advisory Committee for institutional religion (S.A.C.I.R.).

 Masjid Bilal Muslims would become the first identifiable large mainstream Islamic community in the city of Los Angeles, and soon spawned other Islamic centers in Southern California.